-- Section 24 notices where the 'right to comment' is the most common procedural right; and - Section 29 notices where the 'right to negotiate' generally applies.
+- Section 24 notices where the 'right to comment' is the most common procedural right; and - Section 29 notices where the 'right to negotiate' generally applies, unless the State applies the expedited procedure.

-Processing future act notifications is the core work of the FAME Unit which involves receiving notifications of proposed activities; examining them for compliance with the NTA; assessing the procedural rights available to the affected native title party; notifying the affected native title party/ies and assisting the affected groups respond to notices.
+Processing future act notifications is some of the core work of the FAME Unit which involves receiving notifications of proposed activities; examining them for compliance with the NTA; assessing the procedural rights available to the affected native title party; notifying the affected native title party/ies and assisting the affected groups respond to notices.

 Figures 2 and 3 show the breakdown of future act notifications by reference to sections of the NTA evidencing that most notifications are received with a right to comment for native title parties.
+The majority of Section 24 notices (89%) are Section 24HA notices that relate to the management or regulation of water.
+The bulk of those notices are permits being issued by the Great Barrier Reef Marine Park Authority or the Department of Environment and Science issuing permits for the collection of scientific data.

-Since last reporting period there has been a significant reduction of Section 24 notices, however an increase in Section 29 notices which is detailed below.
-This has also been coupled with a significant increase in the number of Indigenous Land Use Agreements (ILUAs) and Cultural Heritage Management Agreements and Plans for large scale projects impacting on the human resources of the FAME Unit.
+Since last reporting period there has been a continued trend from the 2021/2022 reporting period with a slight increase of Section 24 notices, however a decrease in Section 29 notices which is detailed on page 28.
+There has however been continued increase in the number of Indigenous Land Use Agreements (ILUAs), Section 31 Deeds, Ancillary Agreements and Cultural Heritage Management Agreements/ Plans for mining and other large scale projects impacting on the human resources of the FAME Unit.